This blackened cod with a fresh corn mango salsa is loaded with flavor and can be prepared in under 10 minutes.

 - In small bowl, combine the light brown sugar, paprika, cumin, salt, garlic powder, thyme, black pepper and cayenne pepper.
 Rub the seasoning into the fish, making sure it's entirely coated.

-- Heat 1 tbsp olive oil over medium-high heat in large skillet.
+- Heat 1 tablespoon olive oil over medium-high heat in large skillet.
 Add fish to skillet and cook for 4 minutes per side or until blackened.
 Remove from skillet and top with corn mango salsa.